Locking down corrections shortages in Utah

 Safeguards are also being put in place to ensure the safety of those who would be eligible for employment under the program including agency-determined restrictions and extensive pre-service and field training.

-The bill, sponsored by Sen. Jani Iwamoto, passed the Senate and has been sent to the House for consideration.
+The bill, sponsored by Sen. Jani Iwamoto, passed both the House and Senate, and was sent to the governor for his consideration.